James Stamps O'Kelley66 was born on 26 July 1824 in Walton Co GA.

 know exactly where this log home was located the 1880 US Census

-makes it certain it had to be somewhere near Walter Fine and his
+makes it certain he was next door to Walter Fine and his

 Fine Springs property.
 This seems confirm as in 1878 James